Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 View from the House on Fire Ruins in Utah

-There is an abundance of hiking trails in Bears Ears, as well as slot canyons, backcountry camping, and rock climbing.
+There is an abundance of hiking trails in Bears Ears, as well as slot canyons, rock climbing routes, and some of the state’s best campsites.
 This monument is the ultimate outdoor playground.

 Mystic Hot Springs